 As iconic foods go, hot dogs are as American as apple pie.
 And as word associations go, "kosher" and "hot dog" is as natural a pairing as "hot dog" and "mustard."
-But relative to the US population, kosher-observant Jews make up only a tiny fraction of food consumers.
-So what makes the kosher hot dog, making this popular hot dog a common choice at summer barbecues, sporting events, and in the grocery store aisle, even among those who don't actually keep kosher.
+But relative to the US population, kosher-observant Jews make up only a tiny fraction of food consumers when it comes to the kosher hot dog, making this popular hot dog a common choice at summer barbecues, sporting events, and in the grocery store aisle, even among those who don't actually keep kosher.
 Learning all about the kosher hot dog begins with the traditional pork hot dog we are all so familiar with.

 A Brief History of the (Treife) Hot Dog

-The exact origins of the American hot dog are unclear, but according to the National Hot Dog and Sausage Council, food historians generally agree that it evolved from the frankfurter sausage, which has its roots in Germany.
-Accounts vary, but the popular sausage -- dubbed a "dachshund," after the little German hound that shares its shape -- may have developed as early as the late 1400s.
-By the 1800s, when German and Eastern European immigrants began arriving in America en masse, the "little dog" sausage was a part of their culinary repertoire and came along for the ride to American shores.
+The exact origins of the American hot dog are unclear, but according to the National Hot Dog and Sausage Council, food historians generally agree that it evolved from the German frankfurter sausage, which is made of beef and pork.
+Accounts vary, but the popular sausage—dubbed a "dachshund" after the little German hound that shares its shape—may have developed as early as the late 1400s.
+By the 1800s, when German and Eastern European immigrants began arriving in America en masse, the "little dog" sausage was a part of their culinary repertoire and was one of the may things they brought with them.

-Major cities with large immigrant populations were prime places for Americans, new and old alike, to gain exposure to novel foods or to enjoy familiar ones from a far-away homeland.
-New York City's Lower East Side, for example, was both home to a high concentration of immigrants, and a bustling commercial center.
-Food carts offering filling, inexpensive, easy-to-transport foods were popular with the working class; a small sausage on a bun would have had easy appeal.
+Major cities with large immigrant populations were prime places for Americans to gain exposure to novel foods, or to enjoy familiar ones from a far-away homeland.
+New York City's Lower East Side, for example, was home to both a high concentration of immigrants and a bustling commercial center.
+Food carts offering filling, inexpensive, easy-to-transport foods were popular with the working class, making a small sausage on a bun quite appealing.

 The Birth of the Kosher Hot Dog

-Because the Jewish Dietary Laws include such specific, stringent requirements for the slaughter and consumption of meat, kosher butchers have always been integral players in Jewish communities.
-Enterprising butchers had the expertise and ingredients to create a kosher beef version of the non-kosher pork-based hot dog recipe.
+Because the Jewish Dietary Laws include such specific, stringent requirements for the slaughter and consumption of meat, kosher butchers have always been an integral part of Jewish communities.
+Enterprising butchers used their expertise and ingredients to create a kosher beef version of the non-kosher pork-based hot dog recipe.

 The name of the first kosher hot dog-maker may be lost to history, but we do know that the Hebrew National Kosher Sausage Factory, established in 1905, was turning them out on the Lower East Side.
-When Romanian butcher Isadore Pinckowitz bought the company in 1928, he started selling Hebrew National hot dogs to New York delis, which enjoyed popularity among Jews and non-Jews alike.
-By the 1940s, Hebrew National was positioning itself in suburban supermarkets; in the 1960's with ads asserting "We answer to a higher authority," Hebrew National captured a large, loyal base of consumers convinced that, at least in the case of hot dogs, kosher was better.
+When Romanian butcher Isadore Pinckowitz bought the company in 1928, he started selling Hebrew National hot dogs to New York delis, popular among Jews and non-Jews alike.
+By the 1940s, Hebrew National was positioning itself in suburban supermarkets, and in the 1960s with ads asserting "We answer to a higher authority," Hebrew National captured a large, loyal base of consumers convinced that, at least in the case of hot dogs, kosher was better.

 Kosher Hot Dogs: Better, or Just Different?

 Incidentally, Hebrew National's kosher status has been a controversial issue over the years.
 A number of Orthodox Jews challenge the hot dog's kosher validity due to the fact that the food is not glatt kosher and question the facility's ability to inspect properly.
-But whether Hebrew National hot dogs are legitimately kosher may be beside the point -- the majority of the company's consumers don't keep kosher and aren't Jewish.
-They're just folks who think kosher hot dogs are the best.
+But whether Hebrew National hot dogs are legitimately kosher does not seem to affect sales considering the majority of the company's consumers don't keep kosher and aren't Jewish.